snoazll/Seytani/README.md

 # About
-Şeytani is a dark fantasy novel, split in four novellas.
+Şeytani is a dark fantasy novel, split into four novellas.
 * Şeytani: Xinmao, the first act of Şeytani, was published in December 2021.
 While originally available in Turkish, an English adaptation is also available in stores.

 ## E-Book Stores